microsoft/VirtualClient/website/docs/overview/vision.md

 2. Internal monitors we are reviewing

 ### Dependencies
-1. We are adding documents for the dependencies we are supporting
+1. We are adding documents for the dependencies we already support
     - Nvidia GPU driver and CUDA installation
     - Compiler Installation
     - Docker insallation